JonGiamp/web-text-editor/README.md

 ## Web Text Editer

-This extension makes the text of a web page editable on the fly.
+This extension allows you to edit the text of a web page on the fly.

 [Lint with Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)